sidewayss/rAF/README.md

 # rAF - <b>JavaScript animation library for CSS and SVG</b>

-<b>It provides a structured, compact way to create and execute CSS or SVG animations of two types:</b><br>
+<b>`rAF` stands for `requestAnimationFrame`.
+It provides a flexible, structured, and compact way to create and execute CSS or SVG animations of two types:</b><br>
-&nbsp;• Gradual value changes, aka easing<br>
+&nbsp;• Gradual value changes, aka easing or steps<br>
 &nbsp;• Cue-based animations, where timing cues trigger animation events<br>
 It also provides an alternate paradigm for setting properties/attributes where the property sets the value on the element, not the other way around.
 It has its advantages.